Computer Information Systems (CIS)

 CIS 129.
 Data Literacy and Management.
 3 Credits.

 Students will learn data literacy and data management skills while utilizing a variety of file types and software.
 Students will study topics such as the four elements of data (Volume, velocity, variety, and veracity), data governance, ownership, and stewardship, as well as data architecture, modeling, and warehouses.
 Students will also be introduced to data security and privacy concepts.
 Additionally, students will get hands on experience with data quality, anomalies, and missing and noise values as they import, scrape, clean, and organize data.
-Prerequisites: FYE 101, MAT 092, (RDG 098, or placement) and CIS 121 or CIS 128 (or corequisite).
+Prerequisites: FYE 101, MAT 092 or MAT 096, (RDG 098, or placement) and CIS 121 or CIS 128 (or corequisite).
 Fall.

 CIS 131.
 Linux Programming.
 3 Credits.